LIFE: HONEY, I'M HOME!

 MASTER BEDROOM:

 Now the master bedroom was straightforward.
 The bed stayed as is, but we changed the cushion slips to match the color scheme.
-We got a rug, matching side tables and dresser, chandeliers, reading lights and a ladder shelf to fill up the space next to the dresser.
-We used the same shoe cabinet we had, but added the cutest leather handles to them just to give it more character.
-We used the same arm chair from our old bedroom which was a bright orange red, but we reupholstered it into a dusty pale pink that looked stunning with the rest of the room.
-We then added some natural plants to breath life into the room.
+We added a rug, matching side tables and dresser, chandeliers, reading lights and a ladder shelf to fill up the space next to the dresser.
+I kept the shoe cabinet I had, but added the cutest leather handles to them to give it character.
+I also placed the same arm chair I had back in Abu Dhabi, which used to be a bright orange red, and reupholstered it into a dusty pale pink that looked stunning with the rest of the room.
+With some natural plants to breath life into the room, and there you have it.

 Photo by Natalee Cocks